 Since he was young, as her mother tells, Biggie has always been surrounded with music.
 He has incorporated his reggae and, especially, his jazz influences on taking new techniques for his music.
 This has gotten him on the map of the music industry early on his career.

 With over 17M total albums sold, countless tours, and top hits, Biggie will always be remembered best with a mic.
 Notable music icons of today such as Quest Love, Nas, T.I., Lil Kim, Diddy and, I’m sure, a lot more artists have recognized Biggie’s superior song structure.
-He has always been a figure from Brooklyn who would always have a unique flow – because sometimes it’s not about what you say, but how you say it.
+He has always been a figure from Brooklyn who would always have a unique flow.
+Since, sometimes it’s not about what you say, but how you say it.